 If you happen to feel like you’re not in control, try looking at which areas you could feel more in control of.
 This is particularly the case for people who may have grown up with diabetes.

 Instead of letting your parent or loved one tell you when to check your blood glucose, have enough confidence in yourself to know that you can do it!
 You can try Hedia’s diabetes tracker to help get control of the different areas of diabetes self-management.

 Of course, everybody needs help, especially when it comes from those who care for your well-being.
 But it may feel empowering to take control of one small aspect that you didn’t feel confident in before.
-Equally, if you feel overwhelmed, don’t be afraid to ask a loved one for more help.
+Equally, if you feel overwhelmed, don’t be afraid of talking about diabetes and a loved one for more help.
 The key is finding a balance.

 6) Make diabetes management a habit